Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Non--Markov and integral equation models

-To each newly infected individual $i\in \NN$, we associate a random variable $\eta_i$ to represent the infectious duration.
-We assume that $\eta_i$'s are i.i.d. with a cumulative distribution function (c.d.f.) $F$, and let $F^c:=1-F$.
-For each initially infectious individual $j=1,\dots, I^N(0)$, let $\eta_j^0$ be the remaining infectious period.
-We also assume that $\eta_j^0$'s are i.i.d. with a c.d.f. $F_0$, and let $F^c_0:=1-F_0$.
+To each newly infected individual $i\in \NN$, we associate a random variable $\eta_i$ to represent its infectious duration.
+We assume that the $\eta_i$'s are i.i.d. with a cumulative distribution function (c.d.f.) $F$, and let $F^c:=1-F$.
+For each initially infectious individual $j=1,\dots, I^N(0)$, let $\eta_j^0$ be its remaining infectious period.
+We also assume that the $\eta_j^0$'s are i.i.d. with a c.d.f. $F_0$, and let $F^c_0:=1-F_0$.

 \begin{remark} An initially infected individual is thought of as having been infected at some time $\tau_0<0$.
 Assuming that the law of the duration of the infectious period of this individual is $F$, the probability that he/she is still infectious at some time $t>0$, given the time of infection, equals $F^c(t-\tau_0)/F^c(-\tau_0)$, the conditional law of still being infectious at time $t$, given that he/she was still infectious at time $0$.
 In the case where $F$ is exponential, this is exactly $F^c(t)$, hence there is no reason to choose an $F_0$ different from $F$.
-But in all cases where $F$ is not the exponential distribution, it is quite natural to choose $F_0\not=F$. \end{remark}
+But if $F$ is not the exponential distribution, then $F_0\not=F$. \end{remark}

 \begin{remark} In this model it is clear that $R_0=\lambda\int_0^\infty F^c(t)dt$, since $\int_0^\infty F^c(t)dt=\E[\eta]$. \end{remark}